Kotomi (kickboxer)

-Kotomi Misawa (born 28 July 1996), popularly known as KOTOMI is a Japanese kickboxer, currently signed with K-1, where she is the Krush Women's Flyweight champion.
+Kotomi Misawa (born 28 July 1996), popularly known as KOTOMI, is a retired Japanese kickboxer, who competed in K-1 and Krush, where she was the Krush Women's Flyweight champion.

-As of November 2020, she is ranked the #8 pound for pound female kickboxer in the world, according to Combat Press.
+She was ranked as a top ten pound for pound female kickboxer by Combat Press between February 2021 and April 2023, as well as by Beyond Kick between November 2022 and April 2023.

 Kickboxing career

 Early career

 Kotomi made her KHAOS debut during KHAOS 4, with a TKO win over Texas Ayumi.
 She won her next fight against RINA by unanimous decision.
 In her next fight, Kotomi fought Chin Long Wang during Krush 94.
 She won the fight by decision.

 Kotomi then fought Josefine Lindgren Knutsson during Krush 104.
 Knutsson won the fight by unanimous decision.
 In her next fight, she fought Yau Pui Yu, and likewise lost the fight by decision.

 She made her K-1 debut against Mahiro, during K-1 World GP 2019 Japan.
 Kotomi won the fight by unanimous decision.
 Kotomi was scheduled to fight NA☆NA during Krush 113.
 She won the fight by unanimous decision.

 Kotomi's highest profile matchup came during K-1 World GP 2020 in Fukuoka, when she was scheduled to fight Kana Morimoto.
 She won the fight by majority decision, which was considered a massive upset.